harsha-hl/Bitcoin-Blockchain-Parser-using-ECL/README.md

 9. Refresh the dropzone page on ecl watch to be able to view and download the ```stats.csv``` file.

 ![Stats](images/6stats.png)

+## Implementation

+Blockchain is divided into multiple blk.dat files with each file having multiple blocks of the blockchain.
+Every new block added on the blockchain is appended to the latest blk.dat file.
+The data in the blk.dat file is stored in binary format.
+The input to the Bitcoin parser is a set of blk.dat files that are sprayed onto the cluter as a BLOB type file.

+The files comprising raw blockchain data that is passed to the parser must be having ordered blocks.
+The parser segregates the hexadecimal data into blocks based on the magic byte present at the start of each block.
+Various attributes of the block such as version, Previous block hash, merkle root, timestamp, bits and nonce are extracted from the block header data.

+The parser then processes the transaction data which maps the input addresses to the output addresses of previous transactions and creates a connected network of blocks which resembles the blockchain.
+Other parameters like the value of the transaction, script signature and transaction hash are also calculated.
+In this fashion, the parser iterates over the entire chain of blocks and writes the parsed contents onto a csv file.

 ## Output Description